MillerLabFTW/OpenSourcePneumaticSystem/README.md

 ###Processing and Libraries Installation
 1. Download the latest version of Processing for your OS from [https://processing.org/download/](https://processing.org/download/).
 Unzip the ZIP folder and move its contents to a desired permanent location (for example, the Documents folder).

-1. Connect Industruino to computer via USB connection.
+1. Connect Industruino to your computer via USB connection.

 1. Open `ProcessingGUI` in Processing and run the program.
 If all libraries are installed, the GUI will open and you can proceed to the next section.
 If a library is missing, one of the following errors may occur: